QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 Overview
 ========

-This notebook describes two consumers who have exactly the same nonfinancial income process and who both conform to the linear-quadratic permanent income of consumption smoothing model described in the :doc:`quantecon lecture<perm_income_cons>`.
+This studies two consumers who have exactly the same nonfinancial income process and who both conform to the linear-quadratic permanent income of consumption smoothing model described in the :doc:`quantecon lecture<perm_income_cons>`.

-The consumers differ only in having different information about their future nonfinancial incomes.
+The two consumers differ only in having different information about their future nonfinancial incomes.

-One consumer each period receives **news** in the form of a shock that changes today’s income and also contains exact information about an altered present value of future nonfinancial income.
+One consumer each period receives **news** in the form of a shock that changes today’s income and also contains exact information about an altered present value of future nonfinancial incomes.

 The other, less well informed, consumer each period receives a shock consisting of the part of today’s nonfinancial income that could not be forecasts from all the past values of nonfinancial income.

+The second consumer receives less information about future incomes in a sense that we shall make precise below.

-Even though they receive exactly the same nonfinancial incomes each period, our two consumers respond to time :math:`t` shocks differently.
+Even though they receive exactly the same nonfinancial incomes each period, our two consumers behave differently because they have different information about their future nonfinancial incomes.

+This difference in their information sets manifests itself in their responding differently to what they regard as time :math:`t` information shocks.

-They do this because, while they receive exactly the same histories of nonfinancial income, they receive different **shocks** or **news** about their **future** nonfinancial incomes.
+Thus, while they receive exactly the same histories of nonfinancial income, our two consumers receive different **shocks** or **news** about their **future** nonfinancial incomes.

 We compare behaviors of our two consumers as a way to learn about